Amin-MAG/My-Notes/PostgreSQL.md

 ## Truncate

-It will delete the content of table to set of tables.
+It will delete the content of a table or a set of tables.

 ```sql
 TRUNCATE bigtable, fattable;